mikeizbicki/cmc-csci046/hw1/travis.md

 which I've already done for you.

-To verify that you have successfully configured travis, visit the URL https://travis-ci.org/mikeizbicki/fraction (but replace `mikeizbicki` with your github username).
+To verify that you have successfully configured travis, visit the URL https://travis-ci.org/mikeizbicki/fraction (but replace `mikeizbicki` with your github username and change .org to.com).
 All travis builds are public information, so if you visit that link as-is you can see the status of my builds.

 ## The Travis badge